spatialstatisticsupna/Scalable_Prediction/README.md

 ## Cancer mortality data

-The proposed methodology is applied to project male lung cancer and overall cancer (all cites) mortality data in the 7907 municipalities of continental Spain by considering three-year ahead predictions using the period 1991-2012 as reference.
+The proposed methodology is applied to project male lung cancer and overall cancer (all sites) mortality data in the 7907 municipalities of continental Spain by considering three-year ahead predictions using the period 1991-2012 as reference.

 The `Data_LungCancer` object available at the **bigDM** package, contains simulated data of male lung cancer mortality counts (modified in order to preserve the confidentiality of the original data).
 Specifically, the data set contains the following variables:
 - ```ID```: character vector of geographic identifiers